 - Provincial Specialty drug program responses or documentation

-As a reminder on our drug exception forms, we don’t require a wet signature.
-We can accept signatures via e-signature format.
+As a reminder, we don’t require a wet signature on our drug exception forms.
+We can accept signatures in e-signature format.
 Once a plan member has all their forms signed, they can send them to us using the my Sun Life mobile app.
 They also still have the option to send forms to us by mail or fax.
 We’ve created this Health & Dental flyer for you to share with plan members.

 Updated: April 17, 2020